Can I Refuse A Breathalyzer Test?

 The obvious answer is, don’t drink and drive.
 Even drinking a little bit might qualify you for a DWAI (Driving While Ability Impaired) which has serious consequences on its own.

-If you do get caught up with the law on an alcohol (or drug-related) driving charge, give me a call.
+If you do get caught up with the law on an alcohol (or drug-related) driving charge, give me a call. or contact me here for a free, friendly case review.
 Chances are, I may be able to help you.
-So call now, always a free case review.

 NEED LEGAL HELP?